 |ME 370B||Energy Systems II: Modeling and Advanced Concepts||4|

 Math and science must total 45 units.

 ME 170A and ME 170B are a 2-quarter Capstone Design Sequence and must be taken in consecutive quarters.
-In AY21, the same grading basis applies to both ME170A and ME170B, and cannot be changed after week 8 of enrollment in ME170A.

 All courses taken for the major must be taken for a letter grade if that option is offered by the instructor (except for Covid year 20-21).
 Minimum Combined GPA for all courses in Engineering Topics (Engineering Fundamentals and Depth courses) is 2.0.

 - PETITIONS: The Undergraduate Studies Committee of the Department of Mechanical Engineering Student Services Office must approve any deviation from the Engineering Depth (ME) requirements, and must give initial approval for any Petitions to deviate from School of Engineering requirements (i.e., math, science, Engineering Fundamentals, TIS).
 Such petitions must be prepared on the School of Engineering petition forms (see the Petitions page on this site), approved by the advisor, and submitted by the third week of the quarter before the expected graduation quarter.
 For example, for a June graduation, a student must submit the petition by 3rd week of Winter quarter.
 SoE deviation petitions must also be approved by the Dean’s office in 135 Huang Engineering Center; the ME department will forward any petitions approved by the department.

 - It is recommended that students review prerequisites for all courses before planning their course sequence.